 Learning outcomesOn completion of this unit, students will be able to:

-4. demonstrate an awareness of those audiences/users for which communication is designed;
+4. Demonstrate an awareness of those audiences/users for which communication is designed; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload